 Hon.
 Members, we cannot behave like the proverbial ostrich and bury our heads in the sand.
 A constitutional moment does not resolve itself simply by being ignored.
 The need for political stabilisation is, I believe, the most urgent task facing Kenya today.
 It is the foundation upon which our greater justice, fairness, health, wealth and security will be built on.
-For that reason, that which did not happen will happen.
+For that reason, I want to believe, Hon.
+Members, that which did not happen will happen.